 - Requires a lot of time

-Using external data such as old records and statistics can help gather quantitative information.
-For instance, someone building water pumps in a village can use the census done by the government to find out the number of people living there.
+It is a statistical method that uses external data such as old records and statistics to gather quantitative information.
+For instance, someone is building water pumps in a village.
+He can use the census done by the government to find out the number of people living there.

 - Accurate and complete data